Fish Lab word cloud based on titles from about 40 recent papers.

 Social networks in wild Port Jackson shark populations

-Johann has joined Nathan to investigate social structure of PJs in Jervis Bay using acoustic tags.
+We are investigating the social structure of PJs in Jervis Bay using acoustic tags.

 Personality, cerebral lateralization and cognition

-Improving post-release survival of hatchery fish
+Improving post-release survival and welfare of hatchery fish

 Pain perception and sentience in fish

 Culum is a champion of fish intelligence and sentience.
 He has been actively involved in the debate about awareness and pain perception in fish, which has big ethical considerations, and has been trying to change public perception of fish intelligence.
+We are always keen to take on new students working in this area.